Credit cards for the self-employed

 If you’re self-employed, you’ll need to provide additional documents when applying for a credit card.
 These include:

-- Proof of income: you’ll typically need to show documents that demonstrate a steady income in the past two years.
+- Proof of income: you’ll typically need to show documents that demonstrate a steady income over the past two years.
 It can be a tax return, a profit and loss statement, or anything else that shows you have regular money coming in.

 - Savings: these can support your case by showing that you can manage your money, even if your income fluctuates throughout the year.
-This demonstrates to lenders that you can keep up with your minimum repayments.

 What if my credit card application gets declined?